-Lying in the hallway of the emergency room the policeman who had worked my wrecked leaned over me and said, “You know you’d be dead if you hadn’t been wearing your seatbelt.”
+Lying in the hallway of the emergency room, the policeman who had worked my wrecked leaned over me and said, “You know you’d be dead if you hadn’t been wearing your seatbelt.”
 This moment helped me learn about giving thanks on thanksgiving.

 Life’s Surprising Moments Are Not Always Pleasant